 This is exactly what TalentUp is doing in the talent market.
 TalentUp analyzes huge volumes of data related to talent and compensation from various global and local job publications & self-report sites.

-Since the data being used is recent and relevant, TalentUp can detect changes occurring in the market data and predict these changes in the salary model.
-This enables TalentUp to keep up with the constant flux of the talent market and provide an accurate view of it.
+Since the data used is up-to-date and relevant, TalentUp can see changes in the market data and predict how the salary model will change because of these changes.
+This lets TalentUp keep up with how the talent market is always changing and give a true picture of it.

 Recruiters have a crucial role to play